Skip to main content

 Don’t force it — leave the door open and allow your dog to enter the crate themselves.
 You don’t want them to build any negative associations with entering the crate off the bat.

 The easiest way to encourage them to hop in the crate is with — you guessed it — treats.
-Try something simple and healthy like carrots or our jerky treats, break them into small pieces and use them to lead your dog into the crate.
+Try something simple and healthy like carrots or our jerky, chews or wafer treats, and use them to lead your dog into the crate.

 5. Do a test run.